psychemedia/finn-resources/src/irish-legends-finn-oisin.md

 ---

 https://archive.org/details/fictionsofourfor01kenn
-Fictions of our forefathers : Fion Mac Cumhail and his warriors (Reprinted from the Irish Quarterly Review, No. XXXV., October 1859) by Kennedy, Patrick, 1801-1873; Ossianic Society Publication date 1859
+Fictions of our forefathers: Fion Mac Cumhail and his warriors (Reprinted from the Irish Quarterly Review, No. XXXV., October 1859) by Kennedy, Patrick, 1801-1873; Ossianic Society Publication date 1859